simonmuehling/educafric-app/replit.md

 # Educafric - African Educational Technology Platform

 ## Overview
-Educafric is a comprehensive, bilingual (French/English), mobile-first African educational technology platform.
-It provides a complete digital learning ecosystem by integrating academic management, communication tools, and financial features tailored for the African market.
-The platform aims to offer significant cost savings for schools, improve educational outcomes, and supports 3500+ concurrent users.
-Unique features include a payment model where Educafric pays schools and a smart data separation system for sandbox and real user data.
-Its ambition is to revolutionize education in Africa, aligning with UN Sustainable Development Goals.
+Educafric is a comprehensive, bilingual (French/English), mobile-first educational technology platform for the African market.
+It integrates academic management, communication, and financial features to create a digital learning ecosystem.
+The platform aims to reduce costs for schools, improve educational outcomes, support high concurrent user loads, and includes unique features like a payment model where Educafric pays schools, and intelligent data separation for sandbox and real user data.
+Its primary goal is to revolutionize education in Africa, aligning with UN Sustainable Development Goals, with ambitions for significant market penetration and market potential by offering a complete educational solution.

 ## User Preferences
 Preferred communication style: Simple, everyday language.